 For any research project involving human beings, applicants must consider the possibility of including gender- or sex-based comparative analysis or analysis relating to vulnerable populations (such as incapable adults or minors) in their studies.
 This consideration is intended to promote fairness and equity in research participation, both in its development and its implementation as well as in the analysis of the results.
 As a general rule, the FRQ expect every research project involving humans to provide inclusive analyses that take human diversity into account.
-Certain types of research require gender- or sex-based analysis, for example when participants are prospectively assigned to one or more interventions.
-Whether or not projects include such analyses, this must be justified directly in the funding application.
+Certain types of research require gender- or sex-based analysis, for example when participants are prospectively assigned to one or more interventions (therapeutic products).
+Applicants must indicate whether their project includes such analyses.

 Likewise, every project involving animals or animal parts, products or tissues requires the approval of the animal care committee of the principal applicant's institution.
 The decisions of this committee must comply with the standards and guidelines of the Canadian Council on Animal Care (CCAC) and the institution where animal research is carried out must be certified by the CCAC.
 These projects may require sex-based analysis.
-Whether or not projects include such analyses, this must be justified directly in the funding application.
+Applicants must indicate whether their project includes such analyses.

 Furthermore, in accordance with the FRQ Action Plan for Environmental Responsibility in Research, when preparing their funding application, applicants must indicate the level of environmental risk that the proposed research project may pose.
-When the environmental risk level of a project is greater than minimal, the applicant must provide mitigation measures to minimize risk, should funding be awarded.
-This is particularly essential when the environmental impacts could have serious or significant consequences (for example, in terms of duration or repercussions).
+When the environmental risk level of a project is greater than minimal, the mitigation measures envisaged to minimize this risk or the measures to be deployed to comply with legal environmental requirements must be declared to the FRQ, should funding be awarded.
+Payment of the first instalment will be conditional on the declaration of these measures.
 The funding holder and the host institution are responsible for ensuring that the project is carried out in a responsible manner and in accordance with environment standards in effect.
 To do so, they must obtain any necessary permits, licences and authorizations before starting the project.